astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The SQL Check Operators are versions of the `SQLOperator` that offer different abstractions over SQL queries to streamline data quality checks.
 One main difference between the SQL Check Operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the Check Operators ultimately respond with a boolean, meaning the task will fail if any of the resulting queries fail.
 This is particularly helpful in stopping a data pipeline before bad data makes it to a given destination.
 With Airflow's logging capabilities, the lines of code (and even specific values in lines) which fail the check are highly observable (see the section 'Observability' at the end of the guide).

-The following SQL Check Operators are recommended for this use case:
+The following SQL Check Operators are recommended for implementing data quality checks:

 - **SQLColumnCheckOperator**: An operator capable of running multiple pre-defined data quality checks on multiple columns within the same task.
 - **SQLTableCheckOperator**: An operator to run multiple checks involving aggregate functions for one or more columns.
 - **[SQLCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLCheckOperator)**: A flexible operator that takes any SQL query.
 This operator is useful for more complicated checks (e.g. including `WHERE` statements or spanning several tables of your database).

-The newly added SQLColumnCheckOperator and SQLTableCheckOperator are set to replace three legacy operators with more narrow functionality:
+The newly added SQLColumnCheckOperator and SQLTableCheckOperator are set to replace the following three legacy operators with more narrow functionality.
+We recommend against using these legacy operators if the ones listed above work for your use case.

 - [SQLValueCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLValueCheckOperator): A simpler operator that can be used when a specific, known value is being checked either as an exact value or within a percentage threshold.
 - [SQLIntervalCheckOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator): A time-based operator.
 Used for checking current data against historical data.